The Product Development Process | MAKO Design + Invent

 • Grants

 However, at MAKO, we are a fee-for-service company.
-This means we only charge for the services that are provided, not to mention, clients keeping 100% of the intellectual property.
-Each service has fermented the ability to create elite and modern caliber products while executing quick and efficient designs on a smaller budget.
-We pride ourselves in the uniqueness of our approach so you can keep worries and costs low.
+This means we only charge for the services provided, and clients keep 100% of the intellectual property.
+Each service has fermented the ability to create elite and modern-caliber products while executing quick and efficient designs on a smaller budget.
+We pride ourselves in the uniqueness of our approach, so you can keep worries and costs low.

 Funding For An Invention